-Commercial Building Definition: For this code, all buildings that are not included in the definition of "Residential Building" (i.e. multifamily four stories or more in height above grade plane).
+Commercial Building Definition: For this code, all buildings that are not included in the definition of "Residential Building" (i.e. multifamily four stories or more in height above gradeplane).

 2. Measured duct and building envelope leakage.

-New construction and Adaptive Reuse requires verification by certified HERS rater of an HVAC system "duct leakage rate" and "dwelling unit air infiltration rate" for all projects.
+- New construction and Adaptive Reuse units must New construction and Adaptive Reuse-meet new construction standards under the applicable Georgia Energy Code requirements. requires verification by certified HERS rater of an HVAC system "duct-leakage rate" and "dwelling unit air infiltration rate" for all projects.
 Verification testing must follow the RESNET testing protocol and must be completed by a RESNET Rater, qualified BPI Analyst, or equivalent professional.
-Test reports verifying compliance with the State of Georgia Minimum Standard Energy Code, the DCA minimum duct leakage and dwelling unit air infiltration rates, and envelope leakage ratio as stated above must be submitted for all projects at either the LIHTC final certification or HOME Loan final construction draw, whichever comes first.

-Adaptive Reuse will be considered under new construction standards for this Threshold section only.
+Test reports verifying compliance with the State of Georgia Minimum Standard Energy Code, the DCA minimum duct leakage and dwelling unit air infiltration rates, and envelope leakage ratio as stated above must be submitted for all projects at either the LIHTC final certification or HOME Loan final construction draw, whichever comes first. - Adaptive Reuse will be considered under new construction standards for this Threshold section only.